 Safer than home.
 Thais love their king be careful not to disparage.
 Be respectful of Buddhists.
 Nowhere I've felt uncomfortable.
 You may wish to avoid Patpong in Bangkok where seedy places have ping pong shows.
 Biggest danger is from traffic accidents.

 Here in Hua Hin 3 1/2 hours south of Bangkok at present it rains almost every day but this never becomes an inconvenience.
-Take or buy a small folding umbrella. over 6 years ago
+Take or buy a small folding umbrella. about 7 years ago

 August isn't really the best time to go to Thailand...I would suggest looking up the weather before you go.
 What I have read so far for best time to go is October-February, after that it gets really hot!
-But if you can stand the heat I would do it! over 6 years ago
+But if you can stand the heat I would do it! about 7 years ago

 From a local.
 Another confirmation that August is not a good time for seaside enjoyment around here, too cloudy and surely rains all the time.